If you have received a notification from our office, please follow the instructions denoted in your letter closely in order to schedule a meeting.

 The Office of Student Conduct maintains the confidentiality of student records in accordance with FERPA (Family Educational Rights and Privacy Act).
 In cases involving acts of violence, the complainant may be notified of the outcome of the judicial proceedings, when appropriate.
 Otherwise, no information will be released without the written consent of the student whose file is in question, or by a court order or subpoena.

-Please note, as of July 17, 2023, the Office of Student Conduct no longer completes forms related to disciplinary verification.
+As of July 17, 2023, the Office of Student Conduct no longer completes forms related to disciplinary verification.
 For students in good disciplinary standing, the Office of Student Conduct is able to supply a letter denoting good standing.
 For inquiries related to disciplinary clearance (Dean's Certification), please email StudentConduct@sa.ucsb.edu.

 If you are the victim of any of these types of incidents and the threat is immediate, call 911.